 Chemistry only

-Alkenes contain a double carbon carbon covalent bond (C=C); this is the reactive functional group present in all alkene molecules.
+Alkenes are unsaturated hydrocarbons that contain a double carbon carbon covalent bond (C=C); this is the reactive functional group present in all alkene molecules.
 As soon as you see this functional group in any

-A similar addition reaction will occur if the bromine is swapped for iodine (I2) and the product of the reaction this time will be 1,2-diiodoethane.
-Note the numbers 1,2- in the names of the compounds mentioned above are simply used to indicate which carbon atoms the bromine or iodine atoms have added to.
+A similar addition reaction will occur if the bromine is swapped for chlorine (Cl2); here the chlorine molecule simply adds across the carbon-carbon double bond (C=C) in exactly the same way that the bromine molecule did, the product of the reaction this time will be 1,2-dichloroethane.
+Note the numbers 1,2- in the names of the compounds mentioned are simply used to indicate which carbon atoms the bromine or chlorine atoms have added to.
+Equations to show the addition of chlorine to ethene are outlined below:

 It is also possible to add steam across the C=C bond in alkenes to make alcohols.
 This method of making alcohols is called direct hydration.
-It requires a fairly high temperature of around 3000C and a pressure of about 65 atmospheres as well as a phosphoric acid catalyst.
-The reaction is similar to the examples above in that a small molecule; in this case steam adds across the C=C bond, this is shown below:
+It requires a fairly high temperature of around 300 °C and a pressure of about 65 atmospheres as well as a phosphoric acid catalyst.
+The reaction is similar to the examples above in that a small molecule; in this case steam adds across the C=C bond in an alkene, this is shown below using the alkene ethene as an example, addition of steam to ethene will produce the alcohol ethanol:

 From the equation in the image above you can see that this hydration reaction is a reversible reaction.
 This means that the products of the reaction will be a mixture of ethanol, steam and unreacted ethene, in fact very little of the ethene and steam react when they first enter the reaction chamber.
 This mixture of substances formed from the hydration reaction then leaves the reaction vessel and enters a condenser, this is outlined below: